-According to the measures implementing Regulation 808/2004, "the reference period for the statistics to be collected is the first quarter of 2006" (see Annex III.2).
+According to Annex II of Commission Regulation (EC) No 1031/2006 of 4 July 2006 implementing Regulation (EC) No 808/2004 of the European Parliament and of the Council concerning Community statistics on the information society, "the reference period for the statistics to be collected is the first quarter of 2007" (see Annex Error!
+Reference source not found.).
 As the majority of the questions in the model questionnaire and the variables in the above mentioned legal act refer to the last three months - which means in practice: the three months preceeding the interview - the data collection should take place immediately after the first quarter.
 Taking into account that the fieldwork can take several weeks or even months, the recommandation is to interview the respondents in April-May (or more general: in the second quarter).
 This way, a satisfying overlap with the theoretical reference period is guaranteed.